nuls-io/devsite/docs/Docs/d_transaction.md

 The signature data supports the signature of multiple accounts, and each signature includes four parts: public key length, public key, signature data length, and signature data.

-** Trading Hash Calculation**
+**Trading Hash Calculation**

-Serialize the transaction except for sigData to get a complete byte array.The data is calculated twice using Sha-256 to obtain a 32-bit hash value.
+Serialize the transaction except for sigData to get a complete byte array.
+The data is calculated twice using Sha-256 to obtain a 32-bit hash value.